Good Corporate Governance Principles

 (Disclosure 2-17)

-East Water has preventive procedures in place to prevent further breach of the Group’s Code of Conduct as follows:
+The Company has preventive procedures in place to prevent further breach of the Group’s Code of Conduct as follows:

 Complaint Management